guildai/guildai/STYLE.md

    - Update state
    - Pass through a non-mutating call to a normal function
-2. Use `_class_function_name` convention for normal functions that are tighly coupled to a class
+2. Use `_class_function_name` convention for normal functions that are tightly coupled to a class

 **Conventions - Pattern 2**